GoogleCloudPlatform/cloud-hackathons/hacks/realtime-analytics/solutions.md

 Run the following SQL to forecast the demand for organic bananas over the next 2 days:

+> [!NOTE]
-> **Note** The [`ML.FORECAST`](https://cloud.google.com/bigquery-ml/docs/reference/standard-sql/bigqueryml-syntax-forecast) function is used to forecast the expected demand over a horizon of n hours.
+> The [`ML.FORECAST`](https://cloud.google.com/bigquery-ml/docs/reference/standard-sql/bigqueryml-syntax-forecast) function is used to forecast the expected demand over a horizon of n hours.

 ```sql
 CREATE OR REPLACE TABLE